Razer1724/docs_updated/assets/RVC/Resources/Epochs & TensorBoard.md

 3. Mel.
 Mel shows how well the model can recreate the mel spectrogram (lower equals better).

 4. Grad_g.
 This shows how well the model is capable of making new stuff (lower equals better).

+5. d/total.
+This shows the discriminator's average loss.
+The discriminator tells the difference between what's Ai generated and what's not.
+(Lower is better).

 ***
 #### :icon-chevron-down: <u>Mel Images</u>
 ***